Thesachindey/NextJS_SomaChar/README.md

 - Full Stack Development

 ## Goal
-To become a skilled Full Stack Developer and build scalable, real-world applications.
+To deeply understand Next.js concepts, improve my full stack development skills, and build fast, scalable, production-ready web applications.

 This repository will continue to grow as I learn and improve.